QinZihao00/Fundamental-Matrix-and-Epipolar-Line/README.md

 Compute Fundamental Matrix and Epipolar lines using Epipolar Geometry.
 Just a script for a quick check of your line equation.

 1. Note the **coordination system**.
-Convert all your point coordinates into **(b)** as shown in the following image before using the script:
+Convert all your point coordinates into **(b)** as shown in the following image before using the script.
+The origin is at the center of the image.

 ![Image of coordinate system](https://github.com/QinZihao00/Fundamental-Matrix-and-Epipolar-Line/blob/master/Coordinate%20System.jpg)